santuario/umba-example/README.md

 # UMBA - Code example

-[TrackStreet](https://www.trackstreet.com) has built an industry leading SaaS platform that leverages the power of artificial intelligence and automation to radically reduce brand and pricing policy violations.
+[TrackStreet](https://www.trackstreet.com) has built an industry leading *SaaS* platform that leverages the power of artificial intelligence and automation to radically reduce brand and pricing policy violations.

 ![Trackstreet Web](./images/1.png)

-In order to achieve this, a series of web crawlers were set up to download the information of different products featured in a series of online stores (BestBuy, Amazon, Target, ...), and analyze their price, description and image.
+In order to achieve this, a series of web crawlers were set up to download the information of different products featured in a series of online stores (BestBuy, Amazon, Target, ...), and analyze their name, description, price and image.
 In order to know if a product belonged to one of the clients, in my role as a Data Scientist, I was commissioned to solve a supervised text classification problem, with the goal of working out which supervised machine learning methods were best suited to solve it.

 ### Problems that were solved

-* Finding a way to choose between ML models (different model types, tuning parameters, and features).
+* Finding a way to choose between ML models (different model types, tuning parameters, and features) to *p*redict* **Product ID** from **Product Name**.
-* Applying a **model evaluation procedure** to estimate how well a model will generalize to *out-of-sample* data.
+* Applying a **Model Evaluation Procedure** to estimate how well a model will generalize to *out-of-sample* data.
-* Choosing and fine tuning a **model evaluation metric** to quantify the model performance.
+* Choosing and fine tuning a **Model Evaluation Metric** to quantify the model performance.

-### Review of the model
+### Review of the ML Metrics

 * **Model evaluation procedure**: K-fold cross-validation
 * **Model evaluation metrics**: F1 Score